Burning Mouth Syndrome Explained

 Using substitute medication can help reduce your burning mouth.

-You should see a doctor if you are experiencing persistent pain in your lips, tongue, gums or any other areas of your mouth.
-Your doctor is best placed to search for the possible cause or causes and will prescribe the best treatment. they will review your medical examination and examine your mouth.
+You should see a dentist or doctor if you are experiencing persistent pain in your lips, tongue, gums or any other areas of your mouth.
+Your dentist (or doctor) is best placed to search for the possible cause or causes and will prescribe the best treatment. they will review your medical examination and examine your mouth.
 They may also condition multiple tests to determine the actual cause of your condition.

 Have You Tried Our Free e-Consultation Service?